 includes Pseudomonas aeruginosa, E.coli, Salmonella, Serratia, Enterobacter, Klebsiella pneumoniae and others

 - Microbial Identification

-Once organisms are isolated from a product and a manufacturer wants to know which organisms they are, they order the Microbial Identification Test of their products.
+Once organisms are isolated from a product and a manufacturer wants to know which organisms are present, they order a Microbial Identification Test of their products.
 Isolates are identified starting with observing their morphology.
 Isolates are Gram stained and observed under the microscope.
 This gives an initial clue about whether they are gram negative or gram positive.
 Isolates are then identified

 - Antimicrobial Preservative Effectiveness Test (Challenge Test)

-At least 100-150 mL or grams of the product are needed to run this test.
+At least 100-150 mL or grams of the product is needed to run this test.

 Accugen Labs, Inc. has numerous years of experience in testing cosmetic products detained by the FDA.
 Customers' products which are held by the FDA are tested and the reports, along with all the data, are then submitted to the FDA.